eragon408/Kavin_Bluestamp_portfolio_2024/index.md

 The base of the robot is made up of several components: two DC motors, a plastic base plate with holes for screws to attach parts, a 6 volt battery pack, two wheels to screw onto the chassis of the motors, a switch, and one more wheel that attaches to one end of the robot, and can rotate back and forth depending on the motion of the robot, providing stability.
 Screws hold these parts in place on the baseplate.
 Remaining space on the baseplate allows for additional components, such as a motor driver and Raspberry Pi, to be attached.

 ![Headstone Image](milestone-1-diagram.svg)

+**Figure 1: A schematic showing the state of my robot as of the first milestone**

 Power goes from the battery pack to the H-bridge motor driver (which serves as a terminal to toggle and redirect power) through the "5V" input slot.
 The motor driver requires at least 5 volts to power its own processor to redirect power.
 Output slots are used to connect the motors to the H-bridge.
 The H-bridge also has input pins, which can receive instructions from another device such as a Raspberry Pi to toggle power to certain output slots.
 The Raspberry Pi has GPIO (general purpose input-output) pins on it, which can receive and output instructions to and from another device.
 The pins of the two devices are connected via jumper wires, allowing for code on the Raspberry Pi to control the motor driver.